Backyard & Beach Fire Safety

 - Wood burning devices must be at least 3.5 meters away from your property line, house, garage, fence or flammable materials like trees, branches, and plants.

 - A mesh screen or spark guard is required to reduce the spread of embers and sparks.
 The openings in the mesh screen should not be greater than 0.5 inches across.

-- Fires should not be lit if wind speeds exceed 15 km/hr.
+- Beach or backyard fires should not be lit if wind speeds exceed 15 km/hr.

 - Only burn clean, dry firewood.

 - Public health orders must be followed at all times.

 - For backyard fires a hose or water bucket should be on hand.
 For beach fires, a bucket should be on hand to put out the fire.

 - Fires in a barrel (with or without a screen) or any open-air fires, should be at leaset 15 meteres from any uncleared lands, woodlands, adjacent building or structures, grasslands or forest land.
 If burning in a barrel with no screen, or having an open-air fire then a burn permit is required.

 - Fires should be completely extinguished when finished and never left unattended.

 - Wood that is painted, treated or contains glue or resin